Pattern#

 q.next; // nil

-Calling next on a Stream defined by a pattern, will lead to a recursive evaluation. next is called as long as the return value is another non-trivial stream.
+Calling next on a Stream defined by a pattern will lead to a recursive evaluation. next is called as long as the return value is another non-trivial stream.

 Let us look at another example.
 Here we use a Task to trigger the \beep synth continuously.
 We will discuss tasks, routines, and more in section Scheduling.
-We generate three melodies noted by midi notes, randomly (but weighted) chosen and transformed into frequencies.
+We generate three melodies notated by midi notes, randomly (but weighted) chosen and transformed into frequencies.
 A note is played, and the task waits for 0.25 seconds before it continues playing.
 The pattern consists of a Pwrand (similar to Prand but weighted) initialized with three sequence patterns.
 Each sequence represents a fixed melody.
 Combining fixed sequences with a random choice generates an overall spontaneous melody that is not entirely chaotic.

 (